 What is important is to double-check the email headers and validate the return-path to get your emails a big go ahead.

 However, having a clear defined return-path is vital for all email programs.
-It secures m safeguards sender’s details and location for processing the bounce receipt.
+It secures m safeguards the sender’s details and location for processing the bounce receipt.
 To maintain your repute, you must ensure to have an organized return-path that will in the long term improve your email deliverability ratio.

 If you wish to modify or alter the return-path of your email, you have to undergo 3 procedure /simple steps: